 So, you may be wondering who or why someone is willing to run the blockchain network?
 After all, payment processors like Visa spend billions of dollars per year to run their network.

 The beauty of the blockchain is that it incentives network participants to use and support the blockchain.
 The network is essentially run by a large network of computers, termed “nodes.”

 Nodes validate and record transaction data and follow instructions to do so by the network’s “consensus algorithm.”
 This consensus algorithm determines how participants validate transactions.

 Each node on the network has the full history of every transaction, and it is tasked with verifying the accuracy of the next transaction.
-This prevents a single player or small majority from maliciously changing the record– doing so is an impossible, if not daunting task, which requires obtaining 51% control of nodes (for the Bitcoin network.)
+This prevents a single player or small majority from maliciously changing the record– doing so is an impossible, if not daunting task, which requires obtaining 51% control of the hash rate (for the Bitcoin network.)

 For example, let’s say Paul wants to send Pam $50 in BTC.
 Pam gives Paul her Bitcoin address, known as a “public key,” and Paul sends the BTC there.
 Every node on the network receives the transaction requests and checks for two things:

 - Paul is who he says he is.
 The nodes check Paul’s identity with the “private key” he provides– think of the private key as the password to your bank account.

 - Paul actually has $50 in BTC to send to Pam.
 Since the nodes have a copy of the entire blockchain, they can easily peruse the ledger to ensure Paul actually has $50 to send.